Explicit decoders using fixed-point amplitude amplification based on QSVT: Preliminaries

 where the maximization is taken over all isometries $V^{B\rarr C}$.
-Here, we supposed $d_C \geq d_B$ without loss of generality.
+We supposed $d_C \geq d_B$ without loss of generality.
 This is called the \emph{Uhlmann's theorem} \cite{uhlmann1976transition}.
-The trace norm and the fidelity are related by the Fuchs-van de Graaf inequalities \cite{Fuchs761271, watrous_2018}
+The trace norm and the fidelity are related by the Fuchs--van de Graaf inequalities \cite{Fuchs1999fuchsvandegraaf, watrous2018TheoryQI}:

 We use the quantum collision entropy.
 For $\varphi^A \in \cS(\cH^A)$ it is given by